Hybrid Synergy Drive: Generation 2 (Toyota Hybrid System-II)

-Although not part of the HSD as such, all HSD vehicles from the 2004 Prius onwards have been fitted with an electric air-conditioning compressor, instead of the conventional engine-driven type.
+Although not part of the THS/HSD as such, starting with the 2004 Prius, all THS/HSD vehicles have been fitted with an electric air-conditioning compressor, instead of the conventional engine-driven type.
 This removes the need to continuously run the engine when cabin cooling is required.
 Two positive temperature coefficient heaters are fitted in the heater core to supplement the heat provided by the engine.